Category Archives: Unexplained

-There's this old rundown junk yard looking place just off the bike trail.
+There’s this old rundown junk yard looking place just off the bike trail.
 There are quite a few odds and ends lying around there, including some fancy old cars.
 For some reason, when I see the place, it makes me think of the Djinn.
 Perhaps I imagine there is an old bottle with a big strapping genie inside, waiting for a rub.
+Then I think of the wishes I’d be granted.
+How about you?
+Pretend I am your genie, what are your wishes?

 As I do my research into what is known about the realm of the jinn, I’m always on the lookout for archaeolgical links to places that may have a mysterious history; locations whose lore or legends lend themselves to jinn occupation.
 Mazraat Beit Jinn in the foothills of Mount Hermon is such a place.
 Translated from Arabic, Mazraat Beit Jinn means Farm in the Jinn House.
 There is a nearby town simply called Beit Jinn, which means House of the Jinn.
 Why?
 Why would residents of long ago give such a name to this windswept, sparsely populated desert outpost?
 Were the jinn here?
 There’s no answer now.
 Beit Jinn is a small village among a cluster of small villages southwest of Damascus having a total population of just over 2,000 souls.
 At one time, however, it sat along the route of the Silk Road.
 Once it was vibrant.
 Once, it might have hosted the jinn.